-Leaders do not ensure there is a nominated lead with responsibility for IPC and appropriate actions are not taken in response to an incident or outbreak or follow up on actions identified.
+Leaders do not ensure there is a nominated lead with responsibility for infection prevention and control practice.
+Appropriate actions are not taken in response to an incident or outbreak or follow up on actions identified.

-Staff do not have ready access to the appropriate equipment and resources including PPE, due to poor planning, provision or storage of supplies.
+Staff do not have ready access to the appropriate equipment and resources including PPE, due to poor planning or storage of supplies.

-Staff are not able to recognise and respond effectively to suspected or confirmed cases of infectious diseases, including following local reporting procedures and contacting local health protection teams.
+Staff are not able to recognise or respond to suspected or confirmed cases of infectious diseases.
+They are not aware of or do not follow local reporting procedures including contacting local health protection teams.